-LifeSciences Holdings, I e of registrant as specified in its char Delaware (Exact num 8731 85-2786970 (State or other jurisdiction of incorporation or organization) (Primary Standard Industrial Classification Code Number) (I.R.S.
-Employer Identification No.) 10770 Wateridge Circle, Suite 200 San Diego, California 92121 (Address of principal executive offices) (Zip code) Registrant's telepho one number, including area code: (858) 546-0004 Securities registered pursuant to Section 12(b) of the ne Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, \$0.01 par v alue MRVI The Nasdaq Stock Market LLC Securities regist ered pursuant to section 12(g) of the A et: None Indicate by check mark whether the registrant: (1) has f for such shorter period that the registrant was required t ecurities Exchange Act of 1934 during the preceding 12 months (or ments for the past 90 days.
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submichapter) during the preceding 12 months (or for such sh nitted pursuant to Rule 405 of Regulation S-T (§232.405 of this Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a larg definitions of "large accelerated filer," "accelerated file smaller reporting company, or an emerging growth company.
-See the e Act.
-(Check one): Large accelerated filer × Accelerated filer 0 Non-accelerated filer Smaller reporting compan y $\square$ Emerging growth compan y $\square$ If an emerging growth company, indicate by check mar standards provided pursuant to Section 13(a) of the Exc ected not to use the extended transition per iod for complying with any new or revised financial accounting Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No 🗵 1 As of July 29, 2022, 131,539,642 shares of the registrar nt's Class A common sto ock were outstanding and 123,669,196 sha res of the registrant's Class B common stock were outstanding.
+(Exact name of registrant as specified in its charter)

+(I.R.S.
+Employer Identification No.) 92121

+(Zip code)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+10770 Wateridge Circle, Suite 200

+San Diego, California

+(Address of principal executive offices)

+Registrant's telephone number, including area code: (858) 546-0004

+Trading Symbol(s) Name of each exchange on which registered

+MRVI The Nasdaq Stock Market LLC

+-

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports); and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer × Accelerated filer

+Non-accelerated filer Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes 🗆 No 🗵

+As of October 28, 2022, 131,539,642 shares of the registrant's Class A common stock were outstanding and 123,669,196 shares of the registrant's Class B common stock were outstanding.